Gerolf Annemans: The orderly split-up of Belgium

 In 2010, Annemans announced the publication of a new book in which he would outline a blueprint for the "active preparation of Flemish independence."
-The main point of this book, that was co-authored by Steven Utsi and released in October 2010, is that the Flemings mustn't cling to concrete road maps for independence, but rather pursue an open strategy.
-With international law at its side, Flanders already possesses some convincing trumps for dismantling Belgium on its own initiative.
-For the Flemings, everything will depend on properly reacting against each Francophone move, as well as choosing the right moment for exiting the Belgian federation.
-The book was edited five times, an English translation titled "After Belgium, the orderly split-up" included, and was sold over 6,000 times, a true bestseller to Flemish standards.
-The fourth print got outlawed in 2012 by the commercial court of Brussels.
+The book called for Flemish independence and detailed how that would be put into effect.
+The fourth print of the book got outlawed in 2012 by the commercial court of Brussels.
 The judge ruled that the publication would have violated the rights of the British telecommunications provider O2, because the chemical symbol for oxygen (also the company's logo) figures on its cover.
 Furthermore, the book inspired Annemans to conceive two manifestoes that gave more depth to the Vlaams Belang platform: the Hoofdstad-Manifest on Brussels (spring 2013), and the Europa-Manifest on the EU (autumn 2013).
+On the topic of Flemish independence he published two follow up books: 'Quid Nunc?'
+(2016) and 'Momentum' in 2023.